Chronic dizziness can be caused by psychiatric disorder, study finds

 The researchers reviewed published studies on the relationship between psychiatric disorders and dizziness, finding psychiatric disorders—often related to anxiety—may be present in up to 15% of patients presenting with dizziness.
 After vestibular diseases, which affect parts of the inner ear and brain responsible for controlling balance, psychiatric disorders appear to be the second most common cause of chronic dizziness.

-“One of the reasons the underlying cause can be so difficult to diagnose is that the way dizziness is experienced can vary dramatically,” says Zak Kelm, DO, psychiatry resident at Ohio State University and lead author.
+“One of the reasons the underlying cause can be so difficult to diagnose is that the way dizziness is experienced can vary dramatically,” says Zak Kelm, DO, a psychiatry resident at Ohio State University and lead author.

 Dizziness can fall into a number of broad categories, including vertigo (spinning sensation), presyncope (near-fainting), and disequilibrium (imbalance).
 When a patient’s description of symptoms appears consistent with one of these categories, physicians are better equipped to make an accurate diagnosis.